briandconnelly/nicheconstruct/paper/03_results.md

 The latter challenge is particularly threatening, as these isogenic defectors are equally adapted, yet do not incur the cost of cooperation.
 As demonstrated in [Figure 4A](#fig4), these isogenic defectors rapidly spread when introduced at a single patch in the center of an $11 \times 11$ population of cooperators if mutations do not occur.
 However, when resident cooperators can gain adaptations via mutation, cooperators evade defector invasion in over half of the replicate populations ([Figure 4B](#fig4)).
 [Figure 5](#fig5) depicts one such instance where cooperation survived.
 In that population, defectors quickly began to spread.
-However, an adaptation arose at a neighboring cooperator population that was more fit.
+However, an adaptation arose in a neighboring cooperator population that was more fit.
 This type spread more quickly, halting defectors and eventually driving them to extinction.
 Because this adaption occurred in a cooperator population, cooperation was able to hitchhike to safety.
 [Figure 4C](#fig4) shows how quickly an adapted cooperator type can invade a population of defectors.